stefan-jansen/machine-learning-for-trading/08_ml4t_workflow/README.md

     - [Installation](https://www.backtrader.com/docu/installation/)

 ## zipline: production-ready backtesting by Quantopian

+The open source [Zipline](http://www.zipline.io/index.html) library is an event-driven backtesting system maintained and used in production by the crowd-sourced quantitative investment fund [Quantopian](https://www.quantopian.com/) to facilitate algorithm-development and live-trading.
+It automates the algorithm's reaction to trade events and provides it with current and historical point-in-time data that avoids look-ahead bias.

 In [Chapter 4](../04_alpha_factor_research), we introduced `zipline` to simulate the computation of alpha factors, and in [Chapter 5](../05_strategy_evaluation) we added trades to simulate a simple strategy and measure its performance as well as optimize portfolio holdings using different techniques.